Charli3-Official/charli3-pull-oracle-sdk/README.md

 Command: `charli3 oracle platform-collect --config testnet.yaml`

 ### Dismiss Rewards (Platform)
   This command collects all rewards from reward transport UTxOs once the dismissal period for rewards has been completed.
-This behavior maintains a healthy workflow, as end-users require empty reward transport UTxOs to request new oracle feeds.
-If no empty reward transport UTxOs are available, the oracle halts execution.
 Batching of multiple reward transport UTxOs is possible

 Command: `charli3 oracle dismiss-rewards --batch-size N --config testnet.yaml`